factcheckerr/FAVEL/README.md

 ![Example screenshot1](Evaluation/s1.png)

-You can also use the the values stored in .cache file
+You can also use the values stored in the .cache.

 ![Example screenshot1](Evaluation/s2.png)